HITECHCRIME/HC_SG30_RAJ/README.md

 to pop that fucking cherrey

 yield to me fucking cunt
-how (bout) you grind me and tell me to love
+how (about) you grind me and tell me to love
 and then you poke it, degrade me off course don't ever kite me i'm ready to blow hey hoe hey